YubinYe/Coursera-Deep-Learning-deeplearning.ai/05-Sequence Models/1-3课-课后选择题/Sequence models & Attention mechanism.md

     - [x] Beam search will use up more memory.
     - [x] Beam serach will generally find better solutions(i.e. do a better job maximizing *P(y|x)*)
     - [ ] Beam search will converge after fewer steps.

+> As the beam width decreases, beam search runs more quickly, uses up less memory, and converges after fewer steps, but will generally not find the maximum P(y|x).

-3. In machine translation, if we carry out beam search without using sentence normalization, the algorithm will tend to output overly short translations.
+3. In machine translation, if we carry out beam search `without` using sentence normalization, the algorithm will tend to output overly short translations.

     - [x] True
     - [ ] False